Horace Sheffield III: Community activism

 On Christmas morning 2016, a man left a message on a New Destiny Christian Fellowship prayer hotline, using racial slurs and threatening to firebomb Sheffield's church.

-In 2017, Sheffield and the Detroit Association of Black Organizations paid half the cost for a Detroit gas station to participate in Project Green Light.
-The project allows the Detroit Police Department to tap into surveillance cameras at participating locations, to monitor what is going on.
-Participation hinges on the location being equipped with city-approved cameras and lights, which costs $5,000 up front.

 Political career

 In 1979, Sheffield was a founding co-chair of The Commission for the Advancement of Policy Affecting Youth, the Disadvantaged and the Poor.
-It was the first nationwide, youth led attempt to increase African-American voter registration.
-Commission members included LeVar Burton and Michael Jackson.

 In 2014, Sheffield was called by a federal grand jury to talk about what he knew regarding efforts to influence the selection of Detroit City Council leaders.
 The FBI was investigating rumors that Thomas Hardiman, President and CEO of A&H Contractors, was reportedly trying to bribe Detroit City Council members, in an attempt to influence the outcome of the vote for Council President.
 Sheffield said he was angry because Hardiman approached his daughter, Councilwoman Mary Sheffield, about the vote.